busuek/SecTools/README.md

-# PortScanner
+# SecTools
-Port scanner using Python
+Security tools using Python